-- 458174 As discussed above in the sections on relevance, reliability and comparability, IFRS 16 includes exemptions and practical expedients both upon transition and on an ongoing basis. - result in undue complexity.
-The requirements in IFRS 16 for the optional recognition exemption for short-term leases and for leases of low-value assets are clearly articulated and EFRAG considers that the related disclosures will enable users will be able to understand the effect it has on the financial statements.
-In EFRAG's view practical expedients at the date of initial application are useful and prevent undue complexity.
-However, EFRAG is concerned that the restatement of comparative information of previous periods using these practical expedients is prohibited.
-Although entities may present pro forma information, EFRAG considers that this would be less understandable to users than restating comparative information.
-[Proposal by EFRAG Board member] - The optional practical expedient allowing lessees not to separate lease and non-lease components (applicable by classes of underlying asset) has the potential to impair understandability.
-Although users may find it difficult to understand the impact of the use of this practical expedient by a lessee and the resulting effect on the financial statements, EFRAG expects that non-separation is most likely to occur when the impact is less significant.
-However, fFor because entities will generally prefer to separate with material non-lease components, entities are expected considerother factors may influence the decision-such as the avoiding an-of a lease contract to avoid overstatement of ing assets and liabilities arising from a lease in the statement of financial position or, the presentation of the non-lease component expense in the statement of income.
-[Proposal by EFRAG Board member]

-Overall, EFRAG assesses that the benefit of this exemption for preparers provides an adequate offset to the possible reduction in understandability.
+- 189 As discussed above in the sections on relevance, reliability and comparability, IFRS 16 includes exemptions and practical expedients both upon transition and on an ongoing basis. - 190 EFRAG considered whether these exemptions and practical expedients would result in undue complexity.
+The requirements in IFRS 16 for the optional recognition exemption for short-term leases and for leases of low-value assets are clearly articulated and EFRAG considers that the related disclosures will enable users will be able to understand the effect it has on the financial statements. - 191 The optional practical expedient allowing lessees not to separate lease and non-lease components (applicable by classes of underlying asset) has the potential to impair understandability.
+Users may find it difficult to understand the impact of the use of this practical expedient by a lessee and the resulting effect on the financial statements. - 192 Overall, EFRAG assesses that the benefit of this exemption for preparers provides an adequate offset to the possible reduction in understandability.